prakaa/Battery-Optimisation-Benchmarking/README.md

 ## Bechmark Results

-Note 1: Julia is just-in-time compiled.
+**Note 1**: Julia is just-in-time compiled.
 The first run of a function will involve compilation, so the first run will generally always be slower.
 The table below reports times for first and subsequent runs as (first, subsequent)

-Note 2: Python packages are installed via `poetry`, which presumably uses `pip`.
+**Note 2**: Python packages are installed via `poetry`, which presumably uses `pip`.
 Using the `Pypy` versions of packages (where available) may improve times.

-Note 3: Solution is wrong for linopy.
+**Note 3**: Solution is wrong for linopy.
 Not sure what I'm doing wrong with linopy, or some issues with the package (still in alpha).

 | Package (Language) | Solution?  | Cbc Solver Time (s) | Gurobi Solver Time (s) | HiGHS Solver Time (s) |
 |--------------------|------------|---------------------|------------------------|-----------------------|